Manual Lymphatic Drainage

 Emma Beaver, Chartered Physiotherapist is a Dublin based specialist in Manual Lymphatic Drainage .

-Manual Lymphatic Drainage is a subcutaneous form of massage therapy which is specific to treating and supporting the lymphatic system.
+Manual Lymphatic Drainage (MLD) is a subcutaneous form of massage therapy which is specific to treating and supporting the lymphatic system.

 What is Lymphoedema?